 - Captain Cook Monument Trail – a two-and-a-half-hour hike to reach an otherwise hard to get to the monument of Captain Cook (read more on that below).

 Don’t fancy a hike but want great views?
 Go to Wai’pio Lookout for dramatic cliff-face panoramas and a view of Wai’pio black sand beach.
 And if dramatic views are on your Hawaiian itinerary, check out my guide to things to do in Kauai.

 10. Go night snorkelling with manta rays

 Prefer to go regular snorkelling?
-Kealakekua Bay is one of the best snorkelling spots on Big Island.
+Kealakekua Bay is one of the best snorkelling spots.
 Otherwise, you can take a day-snorkelling tour – this one includes views of ancient lava flows and the Captain Cook monument.